Hundrec/Funkin-100/docs/CONTRIBUTING.md

 Once you're sure your issue is unique and specific, feel free to submit it.

 > [!IMPORTANT]
-> If a pull request is opened to clarify your issue after you’ve submitted it, **DO NOT CLOSE YOUR ISSUE!** Leave it open until the pull request is merged, it will be closed after that.
+> **DO NOT CLOSE YOUR ISSUE FOR ANY REASON!** Your issue will be taken care of by a moderator!

 **Thank you for opening issues!**